Financial support

 Hallam Hardship Fund

-The information on this page is correct for the 2023/24 academic year.
-Information about the financial support available in the 2024/25 academic year will be published in August 2024.
+The information on this page is correct for the 2025/26 academic year.

 Overview